Sandgate, Queensland: History

 The Turrbul people inhabited the seashore, the creeks and lagoons from Nudgee Beach to the Pine River.
 They were a branch of the clan of the Yugarabul speaking people.
 This larger clan inhabited the area from North Brisbane and along the coastline of Nudgee, Sandgate to Caboolture.
 In their language the local Turrbal clan called their coastal land "Warra" meaning "an open sheet of water".
-This land is now calle Shorncliffe, Sandgate and Brighton.
+This land is now called Shorncliffe, Sandgate and Brighton.
 Their existence depended upon their knowledge of the seasons and their surroundings.
 Spears, nullas and boomerangs were used in hunting and woven nets for fishing.

 The British settlers originally called the area Cabbage Tree Creek (after the creek).

 The town was named Sandgate by James Burnett, an early surveyor in the region after the seaside town of Sandgate in Kent, England.
 Sandgate in Kent had a military camp, Shorncliffe Camp, on top of the cliffs adjacent to it.
 Sandgate in Brisbane has an adjacent suburb called Shorncliffe named after the camp in Kent, again by Burnett, after the similarity of the cliffs.

-Land in Sandgate became available in 1853, allowing a small seaside settlement to develop.
+Land in Sandgate became available on 9 November 1853, allowing a small seaside settlement to develop.
 One of the first structures built at Sandgate was a Native Police barracks, from where officers such as the Frederick Wheeler conducted punitive raids against local aboriginals.

 On 25 May 1872, Robert Travers Atkin, a Member of the Queensland Legislative Assembly, died at Sandgate following an illness of some months.
-At his request, At his request, he was buried in Sandgate on the crest of the rise on which he had enjoyed sitting under the shade of the trees and looking out onto Moreton Bay.
+At his request, he was buried in Sandgate on the crest of the rise on which he had enjoyed sitting under the shade of the trees and looking out onto Moreton Bay.
 His will provided £50 to build a church beside his grave.
 This church was the first St Margaret's church (and is now used as the rectory).
 A monument was erected to his memory by the members of the Hibernian Society of Queensland, of which he was vice-president.